There’s a lot of moving parts when you’re working on a marketing campaign and it can feel overwhelming if you haven’t mastered this art yet.

 - Brainstorm headlines

 - Headlines are what get people interested in continuing to read the rest of the content and they guide the content.

 7. Decide on content assets, timeline and team

-- Determine timeline and create a project plan, allocating resources and team.
+- Determine the timeline and create a project plan, allocating resources and team.

-- Who will work on different pieces of the campaign.
-Make sure to let them know and carve out time.
+- Make sure to let them know and carve out time.

-- Create timeline on selected project planning tool.
+- Create a timeline on selected project planning tools

 - It can be a spreadsheet, trello, notion, asana, monday – whatever you use.